jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 :green:`GREEN`: make it pass
 =================================================================================

-I make the expectation match reality
+I change the expectation in the test to match the result

 .. code-block:: python
   :lineno-start: 17